 - Topics in neuroscience, especially cognitive and systems neuroscience

 As a former scientist, I have also taught hands-on neuroscience courses at the K-12 and medical school levels, and lectured about neuroscience to students ranging from K-12 to postgraduate levels.
+As of June 2023, I also tutor English (both reading and writing) at K-12, college, and graduate levels.

 My former speaking engagements include: